NikolasRomero/Hydractinia-symbiolongicarpus-Differential-Expression-Analysis/README.md

 Trying to aim the immune response to both Gram negative and Gram positive bacteria RNA-seq data from an immune challenge was generated

-Here we explain the step by step From the counts generation to a phyllogenetic analysis
+Here we explain step by step the complete analysis from the counts generation to a phyllogenetic analysis inclufind coexpression network generations and cross data with Hydractinia cell atlas